QwasarSV/my_ls_80888_q2rkdi/README.md

     -getFiles.c:
         -this funciton is called to retrieve all files/directories that were specified by the user in the command line, while also printing out to the screen non-existing files the user may have inputted
-        -this funciton returns an unsorted list which will be sorted in the readInpu
+        -this funciton returns an unsorted list which will be sorted in the readInput function